top of page

 Trauma Processing

-Therapy offers a safe space to discuss difficult details, address negative beliefs, and help properly come to terms with, and integrate traumatic memory.
+Therapy offers a safe space to discuss difficult details, address negative beliefs, and help properly come to terms with and integrate traumatic memories.

 Reducing Symptoms of Post-Traumatic Stress